nkitanov/iaq_board/README.md

 \> 50 | > 50 | > 2100 | ![](https://img.shields.io/static/v1?label=&message=RED&color=red) | on | off | on

 ## 9. Displays
 The main display is the popular SSD1306 128x64 OLED display.
-On the top of the MCU board you can install extra [OLED 63x48](https://docs.wemos.cc/en/latest/d1_mini_shiled/oled_0_66.html) shield from Lolin which shows temperature, humidity and air pressure.
+On the top of the MCU board you can install extra [OLED 63x48](https://docs.wemos.cc/en/latest/d1_mini_shiled/oled_0_66.html) shield from Lolin which shows temperature, humidity and air pressure only.
 ## 10. Volatile Organic Compound sensor
 ![](images/sgp30.jpg)